KaiweiLL/Burning-hours/README.md

 ## Citation

 If you use this code or data in your research, please cite: Luo, K., Wang, X., Castellanos-Acuna, D., & Flannigan, M. (2025).
-Weakened diurnal weather constraints lead to longer burning hours in North America.
+A Weakened diurnal weather cycle leads to longer burning hours in North America.